"If you want to go fast, go alone. If you want to go far, go together."- African Proverb

 No matter how capable or experienced you are, there will be moments of uncertainty.
 Confusion.
 Fear.
 Transitions you didn’t plan for.
 A strong community doesn’t need to have lived your exact experience to support you through it.
 Empathy doesn’t require sameness - only presence.
 Some of the most moving moments I’ve witnessed are people being held through challenges they never expected to face, by others who simply chose compassion.
 That, to me, is humanity at its best.

 One of the most common things people say after group experiences I host is, “I thought it was just me.”
-Working alongside others reminds us that while our circumstances may differ, our underlying desires are strikingly similar: to belong, to contribute, to be understood, to matter.
-Isolation thrives in silence.
-Community gently breaks it.
+That sentence matters.
+Because so much unnecessary suffering grows in secrecy.
+We assume our fears, doubts, longings or struggles are ours alone, and that assumption can be quietly painful.
+Community softens that.
+It reminds us that while our circumstances may differ, many of our deepest desires are shared.
+To belong.
+To contribute.
+To be understood.
+To matter.

 4. Community restores your sense of belonging